 An annuity with an income rider works similarly to a pension.
 An owner invests money toward their retirement planning, and the outcome is either a retirement income stream or a lump-sum payout.

 The difference between the two retirement planning solutions is that the pension withdrawal offers an irrevocable income stream (annuity payments) for a specific period or lifetime(s) without flexibility.
-On the other hand, the annuity’s income rider distributes an income stream for life or both owner’s and the owner’s spouse’s lifetimes with flexibility and liquidity.
+On the other hand, the annuity’s income rider distributes an income stream for life or both the owner’s and the owner’s spouse’s lifetimes with flexibility and liquidity.

 Growth potential in a pension (pension annuity rates) typically earns little to no interest after the pension income distribution phase begins.
 However, an annuity typically earns interest even after the retirement income distribution phase.